Skip to main content

 3. prepare for regular audits.

-You must not commence operations until you are informed that your licence application has been approved.
+You must not begin operations until you are informed that your licence application has been approved.
 If the premises are found to be operating without a licence, enforcement action may be taken.

 Skills & knowledge